harshitvarma05/Drug-Interaction-Intelligence-System/README.md

 NeuroPharmDB is a research and educational decision-support tool.
 It is not a medical device, does not provide medical advice, and should not be used as a substitute for professional clinical judgment.

-DrugBank content may require appropriate licensing depending on use and distribution.
-Do not publish proprietary DrugBank data unless your license allows it.
+DrugBank content requires appropriate licensing.
+This repository should not include `drugbank_full.db`, `drugbank_full.db.zip`, or any proprietary DrugBank export unless your license explicitly allows redistribution.

 ## Roadmap Ideas